 - People from the surrounding neighborhood in which you establish your gym

-That said, if you are a personal trainer that uses another gym currently to train your clients, they could already be locked in a gym contract and moving to your new gym brings more expenses.
+That said, if you are a personal trainer using another gym to train your clients, they could already be locked in a gym contract, and moving to your new gym brings more expenses.
 That can make everything pretty difficult to juggle, that’s for sure.

-We have already discussed all the pre-planning that you will need to do in order to open a gym, all the fact-gathering that is necessary and everything else related to that.
+We have already discussed all the pre-planning you will need to do to open a gym, all the necessary fact-gathering, and everything else related to that.
 Part of this will obviously be a budget.

-From that, you will know all your costs as well as income projects based on certain client numbers and membership packages.
-It’s crucial here to know that with a small number of dedicated members, you can still run your gym effectively.
-That’s because gym clientele is something you are going to be building up over a long period of time.
-1000s of people are not going to come through the door from the start.
+From that, you will know all your costs and income projects based on certain client numbers and membership packages.
+It’s crucial here to know that you can still run your gym effectively with a small number of dedicated members.
+That’s because gym clientele is something you will be building up over a long period of time.
+1000s of people will not come through the door from the start.